 Gonzaga University is a complex organization that encompasses multiple channels of accountability, functions in a shifting competitive environment, serves a variety of constituencies and pursues a wide array of goals.
 Additionally, the University is increasingly being asked to become more sophisticated in how it makes decisions, delivers educational content, supports students and approaches its strategic planning.
-Meeting these expectations currently involves the work of more than 1,400 full-time employees, involves in excess of 2.6 million square feet of facilities and operates with a gross annual operating budget surpassing a quarter of a billion dollars.
+Meeting these expectations currently involves the work of more than 1,200 full-time employees, involves in excess of 3.1 million square feet of facilities and operates with a gross annual operating budget surpassing one third of a billion dollars.

 At the beginning of the current administration, the President set forth three institutional priorities to guide decision-making and resource allocation:

-- of academic and educational excellence across all programs,
+- Academic and educational excellence across the institution.

-- with a commitment to institutional viability and sustainability.
+- A commitment to institutional viability and sustainability.